Skip to main content

 A Complimentary Lifetime Hunting License is available to Maryland residents certified as a former prisoner of war or a 100 percent service-connected disabled American veteran (Veterans Administration documentation is required).

-• This free lifetime hunting license is available by appointment only at Licensing and Registration Service Centers (Addresses & Phone Numbers).
+• This free lifetime hunting license is available by either emailing or visiting (by appointment only) a Licensing and Registration Service Center or by emailing.

 • This license also includes free, lifetime Archery Stamps, Muzzleloader Stamps, Sika Deer Stamps, and Furbearer Permits.